Dave Duncan (writer)

-David John Duncan (30 June 1933 – 29 October 2018) was a Scottish Canadian fantasy and science fiction author.
+David John Duncan (30 June 1933 – 29 October 2018) was a Canadian fantasy and science fiction author.

 Biography

 Duncan was born in Newport-on-Tay, Scotland and was educated at the High School of Dundee before studying geology at the University of St Andrews.
 After graduating in 1955, he moved to Calgary, Alberta, becoming a Canadian citizen in 1960.
 He pursued a career as a geologist in the petroleum industry for nearly three decades before he started writing science fiction and fantasy novels.
 He made his first sale (A Rose-Red City) two years later in 1986 at the age of 53, just two weeks after his 31-year career as a geologist came to an end due to a slump in the oil business, at which point he switched to full-time writing.

 Duncan lived in Victoria, British Columbia.
 His wife was Janet, whom he married in 1959, and they had one son, two daughters, and four grandchildren.
 He had one brother, Michael, who was an agriculturist.

 Duncan died on 29 October 2018 at the age of 85.